silverstripe/cwp/docs/en/gitlab/gitlab-setup.md

 ## Entering your SSH key into Gitlab

+Upon accessing Gitlab, you'll find a **Dashboard** page containing a summary of activity.

 Your SSH key needs to be entered into Gitlab so you have authorisation to checkout and commit code to your repositories.
 Let's do that now.